Hyacinth-Ali/spark-kafka-realm-time-data-pipeline/README.md

+# Customer Exercise Risk Factor (Real-Time Data Pipeline)
+Real-time graph that shows the risk value of customers using an application that collects customer data during a [small exercise](https://www.youtube.com/watch?v=XosjuXTCGeg).

 ## Project Overview

 A data science team at STEDI, a small startup focused on assessing balance for seniors, has an application (STEDI application) that collects data from seniors during a [small exercise](https://www.youtube.com/watch?v=XosjuXTCGeg).
 The user logs in and then selects the customer they are working with.
 Then the user starts a timer and clicks a button with each step the senior takes.
 When the senior has reached 30 steps, their test is finished.
 The data transmitted enables the application to monitor seniors’ balance risk.